 - Select "Edit Query" first when opening the spreadsheet to save Unanet credentials.

 - Change your browser settings.
 This link may be of use to you: http://java.com/en/download/help/enable_browser.xml.

 - Alternatively, open the Excel spreadsheet you saved with the refreshable web query in it.

-- Right click on the spreadsheet and select "Edit Query" (screenshot in section above).
-Ensure that you have clicked the yellow box with black arrow to change it to green (as in the screenshot above).
+- Right-click on the spreadsheet and select "Edit Query" (screenshot above).
+Ensure that you have clicked the yellow box with the arrow to change it to blue.

 - On the data tab, click the "Refresh All" button.